medic/cht-docs/content/en/apps/reference/app-settings/forms.md

 keywords: workflows interop json-forms
 ---

 JSON forms are defined in either the `base_settings.json` or the `app_settings/forms.json` file and compiled in to the `app_settings.json` file with the `compile-app-settings` action in the `medic-conf` tool.
 JSON Forms are used for parsing reports from formatted SMS, SIM applications, and Medic Collect.
 JSON form definitions are also used for interoperability with third-party systems.
 Each form is defined as an JSON form object according to the following schema.
+The key for each object is required to be capitalized.

-## `app_settings.json .forms[]`
+## `app_settings.json .forms{}`

 | property | type | description | required |
 |---|---|---|---|